neondatabase/website/content/docs/ai/ai-concepts.md

 5. Perform a similarity search that compares the embedding generated for the provided input against the embeddings stored in your database
 6. Return the most similar data to the user

-For example applications built using this general process, see the following:
+For example applications built based on this general process, see the following:

 <DetailIconCards>
 <a href="https://github.com/neondatabase/yc-idea-matcher" description="Build an AI-powered semantic search application with pg_embedding" icon="github">Semantic search app</a>